My rejected manuscript

 My response:

 (A).
-Regarding the sentence 'Accepting Yu et al. position without rejecting PK': The reviewer asserts that although consciousness may not be needed to collapse the wavefunction, it can perform the task, nevertheless.
-This assertion is fallacious as will be explained in (B) below.
-In any case, the MicroPK (and PK) hypothesis is not rejected by the paper of Yu et al., but by the strong evidence against it, as presented in my paper.
+Regarding the sentence 'Accepting Yu et al. position without rejecting PK': The reviewer asserts that although consciousness is not necessary to collapse the wavefunction, it can perform the task, nevertheless.
+This assertion is contradictory and fallacious, as explained in (B) below.
+The paper of Yu et al. does not reject the MicroPK (and PK) hypothesis.
+The refutation of MicroPK is achieved by the strong experimental evidence against it, as presented in my paper.

 (B).
 Suggesting that consciousness can collapse the wave function (that the mind can directly affect the physical process) is equivalent to suggesting that the mind-matter MicroPK hypothesis is valid.
-But, there is no evidence in support of MicroPK.
+Yet, there is no evidence to support the MicroPK hypothesis.
 So, neither is consciousness needed to collapse the wavefunction nor can it perform such a feat.

-Furthermore, the discussion is limited to MicroPK data and not to any 'psi phenomena', as the reviewer chooses to generalize.
+Furthermore, the discussion is limited to MicroPK data and does not encompass any 'psi phenomena' as the reviewer erroneously generalized.

 References